 Please note that the MSc component is also offered separately as the MSc in Social Data Science.
 Students admitted to the combined MSc + DPhil programme will need to meet the normal admissions requirements and any conditions set to progress to the DPhil in Social Data Science.
-The DPhil in Social Data Science will commence in the 2019-2020 academic year and is not currently offered separately from the combined programme.

 It is possible to study the DPhil component of the combined programme on either a full-time or part-time basis.
 Over the course of the full-time DPhil component you are expected to produce an important and original piece of scholarship that will make a significant contribution to the dynamic area of Social Data Science.
 On completion, you will have the qualities and transferable skills necessary to excel in teaching, research, policymaking or business.
 The part-time version of the DPhil component has the same high standards and requirements as the full-time version, but is spread over 6-8 years.
 Please visit the department website for further details on part-time doctoral study or contact the Graduate Studies Coordinator.